NoamAv1/Notifications_Project/README.md

 # Welcome to Noam's Notifications!
+(Work in progress)

 This Github feeature a simple end to end notification popup.
 This feature is built with ReactJS with Material UI styling and NodeJS with ExpressJS.